-- 1 Employees may participate in a scheme adopted by the employer in consultation with the works council for a bicycle plan, payment of membership fees for a trade union and/or other professional or trade associations and/or save-as-you-earn schemes.
+- Employees may participate in a scheme adopted by the employer in consultation with the works council for a bicycle plan, payment of membership fees for a trade union and/or other professional or trade associations and/or save-as-you-earn schemes.
 The employer shall properly inform employees (in writing) about the consequences of particular choices for pension rights and for social security.
-The employer may, in consultation with the works council and subject to the approval of the tax authorities, add further targets to the scheme, such as commuting. - 2 Sources for saving for participation in one of the schemes referred to in the first paragraph are: - a the salary by virtue of Article 4.1 or Article 15.3 in excess of the statutory minimum wage; - b the holiday allowance by virtue of Article 4.5; - c the allowances in the salary by virtue of chapter 4 and chapter 15; - d the loyalty premium by virtue of Article 4.8.2; - e a bonus by virtue of Article 4.10 and Article 15.5 (bonus for exceeding standard annual working hours); - f the end-of-year bonus by virtue of Article 4.4. - 3 Employees may also use the sources referred to in the second paragraph to accrue additional pension entitlements, subject to the permitted tax limits and the rules laid down by the ABP pension fund.
-From 1 January 2006, employees who were born before 1950 may also choose to save more for FPU extra/total to the extent that they already have a contract.
+The employer may, in consultation with the works council and subject to the approval of the tax authorities, add further targets to the scheme, such as commuting. - 2 Sources for saving for participation in one of the schemes referred to in the first paragraph are: - a the salary by virtue of Article 4.1 or Article 15.3 in excess of the statutory minimum wage - b the holiday allowance by virtue of Article 4.5 - c the allowances in the salary by virtue of chapter 4 and chapter 15 - d the loyalty premium by virtue of Article 4.8.2 - e a bonus by virtue of Article 4.10 and Article 15.5 (bonus for exceeding standard annual working hours) - f the end-of-year bonus by virtue of Article 4.4. - 3 Employees may also use the sources referred to in the second paragraph to accrue additional pension entitlements, subject to the permitted tax limits and the rules laid down by the ABP pension fund.